-The Boot menu allows you to select among the four possible types of boot devices listed using the up and down arrow keys.
+The Boot menu allows you to select four types of boot devices using the up and down arrow keys.
 By using the <+> or <Space> key, you can promote devices and by using the <-> key, you can demote devices.
-Promotion or demotion of devices alters the priority which the system uses to search for a boot device on system power up.
+Promotion or demotion of devices alters the priority which the system uses to boot device on system power up.
 Configuration fields include Removable Devices, IDE Hard Drive, ATAPI CD-ROM, and Other Boot Device.